Nybik/mpc/README.md

     player.connect();
     ```

-2. To listen to packets sent to player, class should extend ```PacketEventListener``` class and added to listeners of a fake player
+2. To listen to packets sent to player, class should extend ```PacketEventListener``` and added to listeners of a fake player

     Example:
     ```java